magabrielaa/data-visualization/week_03/final_project_data/README.md

 **Potential data points:** I have already pre-processed potential data points in the csv files that I generated from the complete 3.2 million observations dataset.
 Other data points I will not be focusing on include: marital status, nationality, smaller geographical divisions like parish and canton).

 **Possible concerns:** Overall the data is clean and consistent.
-Rather than concerns, there is a limitation, mainly that the dataset contains observations of head of households under poverty who at some point either auto-registered or were registered by a third party in the Social Registry.
-It is therefore not a 100% comprehensive registry of all people under poverty in Ecuador.
+Rather than concerns, there is a limitation, mainly that the dataset contains observations of people under poverty who at some point either auto-registered or were registered by a third party in the Social Registry.
+It is therefore not a 100% comprehensive registry of all people living under poverty in Ecuador.